GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 It is not enough to recommend the direction and articulate how the international user experience should look.
 Making a business case for those recommendations will define why it is important to the company and the customers.
 Business impact analysis makes prioritization easier and puts business context around your solution.

-The following Best Practices and use case stories illustrate:
+The following best Practices and use case stories illustrate:
 * how you can use metrics
 * how they can impact decisions
 * what the limitations of data and metrics are
 * what the best practices are for managing the insights from data you are collecting
 * how other factors, such as geo-political and geo-cultural aspects, impact data and insights
 * how you can shape the outcome.